neuromatch/impact-scholars/_sources/impact-scholars/application.md

 The existing pod channels on Discord will stay open until the end of the program to give teams a private working space.

-If a group expands, please post the name of the new team member and the name of the pod/group in #impact-scholars-program or raise a ticket with the same information.
+If a group expands, please post the name of the new team member and the name of the pod/group in #isp-community or raise a ticket with the same information.
 Please make sure to tag `@ISP organizers`.
 We can then add new members to the existing pod channels to facilitate team communication.

 At the start of the program, we will create additional, pod-independent spaces for teams to communicate internally and with other teams working on related topics/datasets.

 > *What mentorship will be provided?*

 We will try our best to provide groups with the kind of mentorship that matches their needs and preferences.
-To give us an idea of what those are, we have included a few questions about mentorship in the application form.
-These questions will not influence application outcome.
+Mentors are experienced scientists who will provide support throughout the six-month program.
+Scholars can expect bi-monthly meetings with mentors for guidance, progress reviews, and troubleshooting, along with monthly updates to program staff.
+Additionally, mentors will help with task planning, provide feedback, and monitor communication channels to ensure scholars receive timely assistance and advice.